A tool and die company specializing in the injection molding plastics industry

 Diamond Tool & Engineering Today

-Diamond Tool & Engineering’s facility in Bertha, MN has grown to 6,500 square-feet and the Laura, OH facility has grown to 8,000 square-feet.
+Diamond Tool & Engineering’s facility in Bertha, MN has grown to 6,500 square-feet.
 The Minnesota facility is a full service tool and die shop, complete with the most advanced robotics.
-The Ohio facility handles mold maintenance, repair, and global sourcing.
 Diamond Tool & Engineering can repair or update tools up to 16,000 lbs.

 We at Diamond Tool & Engineering take pride in our work and in our local communities.